emilepharand/Babilonia/README.md

 ## License

-This project is licensed under the terms of the MIT License (https://opensource.org/licenses/MIT).
+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Can I contribute?